 All food businesses are legally required to manage food safety with their business.
-The successful implementation of the Safer Food Better Business (SFBB) safety management pack will satisfy this requirement.
+The successful implementation of a Safer Food Better Business (SFBB) safety management pack will satisfy this requirement.

 Safer Food Better Business is a simple, jargon-free system developed by the Food Standards Agency (FSA), the catering industry and local councils, to help small catering businesses comply with food law.
 It is a simple to use tool-kit which includes a free information pack and a diary which allow basic records to be kept.